Nkoro tribe: Nkoro as a person name

 Also the word "Nkoro" is being used as a name and found among the Nta-Nsle Clan Community in Ikom L.G.A in the Northern part of the Cross River State of Nigeria.
-The name "Nkoro" means literally "strong or strength' 'i.e. someone to be strong or having strength in doing something".
+The name "Nkoro" literally means "strong or strength' 'i.e. someone to be strong or having strength in doing something".
 But adding the suffix "Nkoro-isi" means literally "strong Head", the 'isi' there means 'head' which ordinarily means "stubborn-head' or someone who is 'stubborn".